gfed53/ang-mongo-igdb/README.md

 ## Overview

 A video game-themed MEAN stack app powered by the [IGDB API](https://www.igdb.com/api).
-Check out the live current demo [here](http://game-hunter-315.herokuapp.com/)!
+Check out the [live demo](http://game-hunter-315.herokuapp.com/)!

 ## What It Does